andreasgriffin/bitcoin-p2p/README.md

-# Listen to the bitcoin p2p trasaction data
+# Listen to the bitcoin p2p transaction data

 `bitcoin-p2p` can listen (no verification) to the p2p traffic of a bitcoin node and display the transactions like:
 ```python